tmp724/pcap-generator/README.md

 ## Usage
 ### Getting started
-`./pcap_generator config/default_arp.yaml pcaps/default_arp.pcap` will execute a simple example. \
+`./pcap_generator config/default_arp.yaml pcaps/out.pcap` will execute a simple example. \
-`config/default_arp.yaml` specifies the input config file.
+The `config/default_arp.yaml` file specifies the input.
 If you wish to execute over another configuration, just change the path. \
-`pcaps/default_arp.pcap` specifies the file to store the resulting packet capture in.
+`pcaps/out.pcap` specifies the file to store the resulting packet capture in.
 Again, if you wish for it to be stored elsewhere, you may modify the command accordingly. \
 One can give a third option that specifies a directory where the roles are configured.
 It defaults to config/roles.
 For more information on roles, see further below.